Overlay

 What happens if I need to cancel/curtail my trip to take care of or be with a loved one?

-Your travel insurance policy would cover you for unexpected additional or unused costs if you have to cancel your trip or return home early due to a close relative (such as a parent, child, sibling or grandparent) of you or your travel companion falling seriously ill with an epidemic or pandemic disease (including coronavirus).
+Your travel insurance policy would cover you for unexpected additional or unused costs if you have to cancel your trip or return home early due to a close relative (such as a parent, child, sibling or grandparent) of you or your travel companion falling seriously ill with an epidemic or pandemic disease (including COVID-19).
 Please be advised that you will need to provide a Doctor’s certificate to support your claim.

 Will I be covered to curtail my trip if I am unable to stay at my pre-booked accommodation due to a local/national lockdown at my destination and/or I am advised to return home by the government authority in my country of residence due to COVID-19?